DIANet: Dense-and-Implicit Attention Network: Ablation Study

 \section{Ablation Study}

-In this section, we conduct ablation experiment to explore how to embed the DIA unit in different neural network structures better and gain a deeper understanding of the role of each component in the DIA unit.
-All ablation experiments are performed on CIFAR-100 dataset with ResNet.
-First, we discuss the effect of the reduction ratio $r$ introduced in Section~\ref{sec:lstm}.
-Then the performance of the DIA unit in ResNet of different lengths will be explored.
-We test the performance of DIA-LSTM with different activation function at the output layer.
-Also, we study the capacity of the stacked DIA-LSTM with a different number of DIA-LSTM modules.
+In this section, we conduct ablation experiments to explore how to better embed DIA-LSTM units in different neural network structures and gain a deeper understanding of the role of components in the unit.
+All experiments are performed on CIFAR100 with ResNet.
+For simplicity, DIANet164 is denoted as a 164-layer ResNet built with DIA-LSTM units.

-\textbf{Reduction ratio.} The reduction ratio rate is the only hyperparameter in our DIANet, as mentioned in Section~\ref{sec:lstm}.
-Improving the performance with light parameter increment is one of the main characteristics in our model.
-This part investigates the trade-off between model complexity and its performance.
-As shown in Table~\ref{tab:reduction ratio}, we find out that the testing accuracy of the DIANet declines slightly with the increasing reduction rate.
-In particular, when $r=16$, the parameter increment is 0.05M comparing with ResNet164.
-The testing accuracy of the DIANet is 76.50\% while that of the original network is 73.43\%, which makes the DIA unit has potential in a variety of practical applications, especially those in which small model size is of importance.
+\textbf{Reduction ratio.} The reduction ratio is the only hyperparameter in DIANet.
+The main advantage of our model is to improve the generalization ability with a light parameter increment.
+The smaller reduction ratio causes a higher parameter increment and model complexity.
+This part investigates the trade-off between the model complexity and performance.
+As shown in Table~\ref{tab:reduction ratio}, the number of parameters of the DIANets decreases with the increasing reduction ratio, but the testing accuracy declines slightly, which suggests that the model performance is not sensitive to the reduction ratio.
+In the case of $r=16$, the DIANet164 has 0.05M parameter increment compared to the original ResNet164 but the testing accuracy of the DIANet164 is 76.50\% while that of the ResNet164 is 73.43\%. {}

+\textbf{The depth of the neural network.} Generally, in practice, DNNs with a larger number of parameters do not guarantee sufficient performance improvement.
+Deeper networks may contain extreme feature and parameter redundancy~\cite{huang2017densely}.
+Therefore, designing a new structure of deep neural networks~\cite{he2016deep,huang2017densely,srivastava2015training,hu2018squeeze,hu2018gather,wang2018non} is necessary.
+Since DIA units change the topology of DNN backbones, evaluating the effectiveness of DIANet structure is of great importance.
+Here we investigate how the depth of DNNs influences DIANets in two aspects: (1) the performance of DIANets compared to SENets of various depth; (2) the parameter increment of DIANets.